OliviaDrayson/Radiomics/Radiomics_Code/README.md

 Now the virual environment is set up and you can run the application!
 Enter `python GUI_3DSegmentation.py` in your terminal to run.

-Each time you want to use the application simple activate the environment (step 5), enter the directory and run the application script.
+Each time you want to use the application simply activate the environment (step 5), enter the directory and run the application script.

 ## How to Use